 Chapter 1 – Press on toward the goal

 Since April of 2015, I have been a full-time freelance writer.
-In addition to freelance writing, I have gotten work as a photographer and event planner.
+In addition to freelance writing, I have gotten work as a consultant, photographer, and event planner.
 I have also worked very hard to develop this travel and lifestyle blog, with the addition of a YouTube channel in January 2017.
 These are all of the ways I make money.
-Is this what i’ll be doing forever?
-Probably not.
+Is this what I’ll be doing forever?
+I don’t know.

 The recession not only made it difficult to find a job, it also affected the reliability of employment since businesses were constantly downsizing or restructuring to save money or avoid bankruptcy.
 Clearly, it was about as difficult for me to trust the stability of Corporate America as much as the stability of self-employment.
 The thought of getting another job was really scary because I felt like I was putting my best efforts and 2/3 of my waking hours, in the hands of someone who saw me as replaceable.

 Chapter 2 – Many are called but few are chosen

 When you know, you know.
 Sometimes it takes losing everything to let God in.
 We so badly want to be in control, that we rarely give him the reins to do what he does best.
 In the midst of hysterical tears and hyperventilating (at the loss of my job), God spoke to my heart and said very clearly, “I have something greater for you, but you would have never quit your job.”
 Then, almost immediately following, Ben asked me, “Why don’t you just try doing it yourself?”